A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: Multiport Network Analysis

 \section{Multiport Network Analysis}

-We consider a \gls{mimo} communication system aided by an RIS, where there are $N_T$ antennas at the transmitter, $N_R$ antennas at the receiver, and $N_I$ antennas at the RIS, as represented in Fig.~\ref{fig:multiport}.
+We consider a \gls{mimo} communication system aided by an RIS, where there are $N_T$ antennas at the transmitter, $N_R$ antennas at the receiver, and $N_I$ scattering elements at the RIS, as represented in Fig.~\ref{fig:multiport}.
 As in \cite{she20}, we model the wireless channel as an $N$-port network, with $N=N_T+N_I+N_R$.
-According to the multiport network analysis \cite[Chapter 4]{poz11}, this $N$-port network can be characterized by using its impedance, admittance, or scattering matrix, as described in the following.
+According to multiport network analysis \cite[Chapter 4]{poz11}, this $N$-port network can be characterized by using its impedance, admittance, or scattering matrix, as described in the following\footnote{Note that the considered multiport model can represent a single-user \gls{mimo} system between an $N_T$-antenna transmitter and an $N_R$-antenna receiver, as well as a multi-user \gls{mimo} system with $K$ receivers where the $k$th receiver has $N_k$ antennas, with $\sum_{k=1}^KN_k=N_R$ (see \cite{mur23} for an example).}.